yeuchi/Dictation/README.md

 ## 2013 Version 1
 This was originally implemented in Java as an exercise to demonstrate the speech to text feature.
 It only supported portrait mode, dictation and file save.
+Radiology medical viewers such as GE already had this feature.

 ## 2019 Version 2 (work in progress)
 Update currently includes the following.